symmetryinvestments/concurrency/README.md

 Senders enjoy the following operations.

-- `sync_wait`.
+- `syncWait`.
 It takes a Sender and blocks the current execution context until the Sender is completed.
-It then returns or throws anything the Sender has send, if any. (note: attributes are inferred when possible, so that e.g. if the Sender doesn't call `setError`, `sync_wait` itself is nothrow).
+It then returns or throws anything the Sender has send, if any. (note: attributes are inferred when possible, so that e.g. if the Sender doesn't call `setError`, `syncWait` itself is nothrow).

 - `then`.
 Chains a callable to be invoked when the Sender is completed with a value.